 How to Help Children Like a Babysitter

-At Sitters, whenever you make a booking with a babysitter who is new to your children, we recommend that you tag on an additional half hour before you leave.
-We suggest you do this because it is the optimal amount of time for you, the children, and the babysitter to all become accustomed to the set-up without making for overly long goodbyes - which can make things harder for children.
+At Sitters, whenever you make a booking with a babysitter who is new to your children, we recommend that you tag on an additional half hour before you leave to help you, the children, and the babysitter all become accustomed to the set-up without making for overly long goodbyes - which can make things harder for children.

 By gradually engaging the children in games or activities – such as board games, watching their favourite programme, or drawing a picture – and asking questions alongside, the child learns to trust and like the babysitter.
-Even the shyest will love to know you’re interested in them!
+Even the shyest will love to know their babysitter is interested in them!

 Manage the Goodbyes

 When it’s time to leave, the tears and fears can start.
 It’s important that both you and your babysitter are confident and capable of managing this transition for the child.
 The babysitter’s role is to stay upbeat, not take the tears personally, and work to distract and re-engage the child.